 It is often convenient to create SQL Server objects or data via visual tools first, and then have SQL Server generate the correct CREATE, INSERT, etc scripts.
-This is fine; however be aware that the script will have a "USE database name" statement at the top.
-Be sure to remove this before committing your upgrade script, as the database name in other environments is entirely arbitrary.
+This is fine; however be aware that the script will have some artifacts which should be removed before committing your upgrade script:

 - A "USE database name" statement at the top.
 The database name in other deployments will likely differ from your database name, which will break the script.